-Kayaking, stand-up paddleboarding and cycling are just a few of the many fun adventures in Dubbo and the Great Western Plains, a wonderful family holiday destination in NSW.
-You’ll find plenty of outdoor activities, including mountain bike trails in beautiful nature reserves and national parks.
+You’ll find plenty of outdoor activities in Dubbo and the Great Western Plains, a wonderful family holiday destination in NSW.
+Kayaking, stand-up paddleboarding and cycling are just a few of the many fun adventures, as well as mountain bike trails in beautiful nature reserves and national parks.

-The majestic Macquarie River meanders through Dubbo, home to the acclaimed Taronga Western Plains Zoo.
+The majestic Macquarie River meanders through Dubbo.
 Walking and cycling tracks are on both sides of the tranquil river, and there are pretty riverside parklands with picnic tables, free barbecues, kids’ playgrounds and other amenities.

-You can hire kayaks and SUPs from Old Dubbo Gaol.
-The river is one of the main inland rivers in Australia and is named after Lachlan Macquarie, a colonial governor of NSW from 1810 to 1821.at Ollie Robbins Oval, next to the river and a short walk from the must-see
+The river is one of the main inland rivers in Australia and is named after Lachlan Macquarie, a colonial governor of NSW from 1810 to 1821.
+You can hire kayaks and SUPs from at Ollie Robbins Oval, next to the river and cool off with a dip at Sandy Beach.

 Want to cycle by the river to the zoo?
 Well, the Tracker Riley Cycleway is part of a delightful 12.5km loop of the city centre, zoo and 1840s-built Dundullimal Homestead, Australia’s oldest timber slab homestead.
 The visitor information centre on Macquarie Street has bike hire options and maps.